The Mestalla Stadium is the home of Valencia CF and is one of the oldest stadiums in Spain.

 Doing the Mestalla Forever Tour on its 101st anniversary:

-The stadium hosted 3 games in the 1982 FIFA World Cup when the stadium was known as the Luis Casanova Stadium.
+The stadium hosted three games of the 1982 FIFA World Cup when the stadium was known as the Luis Casanova Stadium.

-Spain played all 3 of their first-round matches in Group 5 at the Mestalla, the 3rd of which was when Northern Ireland beat Spain 1-0, to win the group with the winning goal, scored by Gerry Armstrong.
+Spain played all three of their first-round matches in Group 5 at the Mestalla, the third of which was when Northern Ireland beat Spain 1-0, to win the group, with the winning goal scored by Gerry Armstrong.

 The stadium’s name was changed in 1969 to Luis Casanova Stadium to honour club president Luis Casanova Giner.